 Children, by baptism, are solemnly received into the bosom of the visible Church, distinguished from the world and united with believers.
-All who are baptized in the name of Christ, renounce and are bound to fight against the devil, the world and the flesh.
+All who are baptized in the name of Christ, renounce and are bound to fight against the devil, the world, and the flesh.

 By virtue of being children of believing parents they are, because of God’s covenant ordinance, made members of the church, but this not sufficient to make them continue members of the Church.
-When they have reached the age of discretion, they become subject to obligations of the covenant: faith, repentance and obedience.
-They then make public confession of their faith in Christ, or become covenant breakers, and subject to the discipline of the Church.
+When they have reached the age of discretion, they become subject to obligations of the covenant: faith, repentance, and obedience.
+They then make a public confession of their faith in Christ, or become covenant breakers, and subject to the discipline of the Church.